Tanvir19026/Tanvir19026/README.md

 Back-End:Node js,Express js,Mongodb etc.
 Tools:VS Code,Chrome dev,firebase,git,heroku etc.

-project.2:BigBazaer=>
+project.2:BigBazaer =>

 live site:https://bigbazar-f3c5c.web.app

-This is a Big Bazar shopping website.
+1.This is a Big Bazar shopping website.

-Here people can visit and order products.
+2.Here people can visit and order products.

-At the home page we can see products details and people select product for buy now.
+3.At the home page we can see products details and people select product for buy now.

-Then go to checkOut page and procceded for order page.In the order page people give some information like name,email,address,phone number and many things and order product.
+4.Then go to checkOut page and procceded for order page.In the order page people give some information like name,email,address,phone number and many things and order product.

-one can also add product by admin and delete product by manage inventory .But first things u have must log in by google.Thnq so much.
+5.one can also add product by admin and delete product by manage inventory .But first things u have must log in by google.Thnq so much.

 Front-End:Html.css.javascript,ES6,React js,bootstrap.
 Back-End:Node js,Express js,Mongodb etc.
 Tools:VS Code,Chrome dev,firebase,git,heroku etc.

-3.Ride share=>
+project 3 : Ride share =>

 live link :https://city-rider-4e5ce.firebaseapp.com/

-This is a ride share website.
+1.This is a ride share website.

-people can buy ticket for bus,bike and train from here.
+2.people can buy ticket for bus,bike and train from here.

-This is totally online ticket selling service
+3.This is totally online ticket selling service

-This is my first ridesharing website .
+4.This is my first ridesharing website .

-I did my best for done this project
+5.I did my best for done this project

-In this website i used googlemap,privateRouting,firebaseAuthentication and many other things.
+6.In this website i used googlemap,privateRouting,firebaseAuthentication and many other things.

 Front-End:Html.css.javascript,ES6,React js,bootstrap.
 Tools:VS Code,Chrome dev,firebase,git.